Confidentiality and Privacy Policies

 University Advancement supports all of our core constituencies – students, faculty, staff members, and the community – by working to provide students with faculty with teaching and research opportunities, and the greater University community with resources to establish and expand programs that enable the institution to fulfill its non-profit educational mission.
 To achieve this, we seek to build and sustain key relationships with alumni, parents, and community members.
 Acquiring and maintaining information about constituents allows University Advancement to distribute meaningful communications, raise funds in support of University priorities, and engage alumni and friends in programs and events that add value to their lives.
 Additionally, alumni feedback and outcomes are important to our understanding of how to improve and expand programs.

 The University may collect PII from or about you in a number of ways.
-For example, you or a family member may have attended the University and provided or updated contact information during or after enrollment, signed up for a University-sponsored event, shared news about your career and life, made a gift, inquired about a program, or otherwise communicated with us in person, by telephone, by email or through our website.
+For example, you or a family member may have attended the University and provided or updated contact information during or after enrollment, signed up for a University-sponsored event, shared news about your career and life, made a gift, inquired about a program, or otherwise communicate with us in person, by telephone, by email or through our website.
 The University may combine information you provide to us with information available from external sources to gather updated contact information and to better our understanding of our constituents to improve our methods of engaging with them.
 You may have voluntarily provided information to third parties with whom we partner.
-We may also acquire PII from publicly-available sources.
+We may also acquire PII from publicly available sources.
 We encourage you to review the privacy practices of any organization with whom you choose to share your personal information.

 We may collect the following types of personal information about you (this is a representative list):